Building Businesses

 Source

 Daycare centers must follow strict health and safety rules to keep children and staff safe.
+Many states require:

-• Health checks
+• Health checks and up-to-date vaccines

 • Daily cleaning and sanitizing

-• Keep first-aid kits in several spots
+• Easily accessible first-aid kits

 Creating a fun and age-appropriate schedule that helps kids learn, be creative, and grow socially is key in daycare.
-In some states, you must get your learning plan approved as part of the licensing process.
+In some states, you must get your learning plan approved as part of your licensing process.

 For example, Florida’s Department of Children and Families (DCF) says daycares must plan a daily schedule that includes: